ibpdas/data-strategy-impact-dashboard/README.md

 >
 > This dashboard focuses on the **direct outcomes and impact** of organisational data strategy work.
 > It is **not** a data valuation framework and does not assess wider social, environmental or economic value.
-> It is also **not designed for sector-wide or national data strategies**, where incentives, scale and value mechanisms differ significantly.
+> It is also **not designed for sector wide or national data strategies**, where incentives, scale and value mechanisms differ significantly.

 > **Regulatory obligations vs strategic value:**
 > Many teams already manage data well for compliance, audit and legal requirements — but **compliance is not the same as value**.
-> Compliance keeps data safe and well-governed; strategy ensures data can be reused, connected and translated into outcomes and impact.
+> Compliance keeps data safe; strategy ensures data can be reused, connected and translated into outcomes and impact.

 ## 2. The three levels at a glance